 What is the band booster club?

 The Booster Club is a nonprofit organization (somewhat similar to a PTA for a school) that supports the band program through fundraising, volunteer coordination, and management of online sales of needed band items.
 The Club supports the band program by paying for clinicians who supplement the instruction of our two band directors, the repair and purchase of instruments not provided by PISD, fees for UIL contests and other music festivals, rental costs for concerts and events, organizing special events for the students, and much more!

-Why do I need to log in to Charms?
+Why do I need to log in to Cut Time?

-The email address(es) you provided when you registered in Charms are the ONLY way you will receive updates from your band directors and the Band Boosters.
-Here you will also find the official Shepton HS Band event calendar, handouts for students, mp3 files for required listening assignments, and study guides for final exams.
-You’ll also find the band calendar there.
-Our charms code is SheptonHSB.
+Cut Time is the communication and music management system used by Plano ISD.
+The email address(es) you provided when you registered in Cut Time are the ONLY way you will receive updates from your band directors and the Band Boosters.
+Here you will also find handouts for students, mp3 files for required listening assignments, and study guides for final exams.
+We recommend both students and parents have Cut Time accounts.